-Drinking Hydrogen Peroxide ‘Super Water’ Can Have Dangerous Consequences
+Drinking Hydrogen Peroxide ‘Super Water’ Can Be Dangerous

 Ingesting high-concentration hydrogen peroxide, an alternative “therapy” used as a cleaning agent, can have dangerous consequences, including heart attack, stroke and even death.